- This event has passed.

 Regular Registration $925

-Register five (5) full conference participants from the same organization and receive $50 off all subsequent full conference registrations from the same organization.
+Register two (2) full conference participants from the same organization and receive $50 off all subsequent full conference registrations from the same organization.
 Only one discount per person; no other discounts apply.
-Once all five full conference participants are registered, contact Social Current to receive the discount code for all subsequent full conference registrations.
+Once two conference participants are registered, contact Social Current to receive the discount code for all subsequent full conference registrations.

 All cancellation requests must be made in writing.
 Conference cancellations are subject to a $100 processing fee.
 Cancellation requests received after Oct.
 1 will not be refunded.
 Credit toward future Social Current events is not currently possible.
 Participants unable to attend the conference may send an alternate participant.
 Notice of written cancellation or alternate participant requests must be emailed directly to Social Current.